Programming-from-A-to-Z/Bot-Code-of-Conduct/README.md

 # Bot-Code-of-Conduct

 This is a document for ethical practices in creative bot making.
 It is written as a companion resource to go along with a planned set of [Coding Train](http://thecodingtrain.com/) video tutorials related to making Twitter Bots.
-At the moment it is a list of guiding principles and questions to ask for any bot creations.
+At the moment it is a list of guiding principles and questions to ask as part of the practice of creative bot making.

 ## Punch up, not down!
 * [Design bots that punch up.](https://www.crummy.com/2013/11/27/0)